rmeliana/FabAcademy/docs/Principles and Practices/1Principles and Practices.md

 ###Description

 The **Plant Nanny Robot (PNR)** is a robotic mobile platform that takes care of a plant.
+People who need traveling for a short period (two weeks) or that don't have enough time to basic care of their plant, can use the PNR, ensuring the survival of their green loves.

 It moves itself forward or back toward natural light incidence, to keep the rose bush for longer under sunshine.
 It uses metal electrodes connected to the ground and plant stem for reading its signals.
-According to [TED of Greg Gage in 2017](https://www.ted.com/talks/greg_gage_electrical_experiments_with_plants_that_count_and_communicate#t-120040), plants can communicate through electrical signals that can change with an external touch/motion, or also because of light as [Elowan project]( https://www.media.mit.edu/projects/elowan-a-plant-robot-hybrid/overview/).
+According to [TED of Greg Gage in 2017](https://www.ted.com/talks/greg_gage_electrical_experiments_with_plants_that_count_and_communicate#t-120040), plants can communicate through electrical signals that change with an external touch/motion, or also because of light as [Elowan project]( https://www.media.mit.edu/projects/elowan-a-plant-robot-hybrid/overview/).

 !!! sketch "Sunlight Sensor"
+    I took a look on the internet to find some silver electrodes, but apparently, we don't have them in Brazil.
+So, an option is to test the plant signals with a thin copper wire and Aloe Vera gel to ensure electrical conduction.
     ![sun light sensor](imgs/sun light sensor.jpeg){: align=center style="height:450px"}

 To avoid bumping into obstacles, and even into people or pets, there is an ultrasonic sensor that stops the robot's motions if necessary.